-- Green certificate - List of green features included in the home.
-This list can be their final checklist - Provide green lifestyle tips for water and energy conservation as well as improved indoor air quality contributing to: - Reduced operating cost of the house - o Environmental benefits - A healthier indoor environment for the occupants
+- Green certificate

+- List of green features included in the home.
+This list can be their final checklist

+- Provide green lifestyle tips for water and energy conservation as well as improved indoor air quality contributing to:

+- Reduced operating cost of the house

+- o Environmental benefits

+- o A healthier indoor environment for the occupants

 Plus select at least 4 of the following:

-- Information on Energy Star appliances - Product manufacturer manuals for installed major equipment, fixtures, and appliances. - An explanation of green features and products included in the home along with the benefits of each. - Offer an explanation of energy-efficient lighting options included in the home, how to select the proper bulbs, and where to purchase replacement bulbs. - Directions to local transportation options and bike/walking trails - Outline of household recycling opportunities offered by the county or city - A photo or video record taken just prior to insulation, showing installed mechanical, wiring, and plumbing in the walls and ceilings.
+- Information on Energy Star appliances - Product manufacturer manuals for installed major equipment, fixtures, and appliances. - An explanation of green features and products included in the home along with the benefits of each. - Offer an explanation of energy-efficient lighting options included in the home, how to select the proper bulbs, and where to purchase replacement bulbs. - Directions to local transportation options and bike/walking trails

-- Maintenance checklist - Evacuation routes - Hurricane preparedness instructions - Shelter locations indicating those that take animals - Landscape plan including care and feeding of the installed plants - List of turf maintenance companies offering natural, non-chemical care options. - List of local organizations / companies that recycle various products such as used tennis shoes, computers, batteries, paint, eye glasses, cell phones/small electronics, etc.

-Intent: The homeowner's manual is designed to help the new owner understand the benefits of a green home, how to operate the house, and how to take care of the landscape,

-Submittal: Copy of homeowner's manual Table of Contents
+Version 11 Revised 10-16-17 - Outline of household recycling opportunities offered by the county or city - A photo or video record taken just prior to insulation, showing installed mechanical, wiring, and plumbing in the walls and ceilings. - Maintenance checklist - Evacuation routes - Hurricane preparedness instructions - Shelter locations indicating those that take animals - Landscape plan including care and feeding of the installed plants - List of turf maintenance companies offering natural, non-chemical care options. - List of local organizations / companies that recycle various products such as used tennis shoes, computers, batteries, paint, eye glasses, cell phones/small electronics, etc. - List of local farmers markets and CSAs (Community Supported Agriculture) - List of sources for purchase of pasture-raised and finished meat, poultry, eggs and dairy originating from local farms.
+If none available, provide a list of online options from the closest sources. - List of local restaurants serving predominantly local and organic produce and, if not a vegan restaurant, local, pasture-raised meat, dairy, poultry and eggs.
+Points: 2 Intent: The homeowner's manual is designed to help the new owner understand the benefits of a green home, how to operate the house, and how to take care of the landscape, Submittal: Copy of homeowner's manual Table of Contents and the portion of the manual showing required informational content.

-G5.3 Training Provided to Homeowner

-Requirement: Providing a homeowner with "green maintenance" training lasting at least 1 hour.

-Builder must have an established procedure, completed by a knowledgeable jobsite superintendent, sales representative, customer service individual, or other appropriate individual.
-The training may be any combination of office instructions or home walk through hands on training.

-Intent: Providing onsite training to the homeowner will help them understand how to operate the house and take care of the landscape so that the intended benefits of a green home are realized for the customer and the earth.
+Resources: N/A G5.03 FGBC Green Homeowner Checklist Requirement: Providing each homeowner with a "green maintenance" checklist., All applicable items on the checklist must be discussed with the homeowner.
+Points: 2 Intent: Providing onsite training to the homeowner will help them understand how to operate the house and take care of the landscape so that the intended benefits of a green home are realized for the customer and the earth.

-Submittal: Location of training, point of contact for the homeowner (warrantee, subcontractor, and vendor information if applicable), length of training, and list of home features that are covered in the training.
+Submittal: Location of training, point of contact for the homeowner (warrantee, subcontractor, and vendor information if applicable), length of training, and or a copy of the checklist provided to the homeowner.

-G5.4 Plan for Edible Landscape/Food Garden

-Requirement: A minimum of 50 square feet is dedicated to edible landscape plants.
+Resources: N/A G5.04 Plan for Edible Landscape/Food Garden Requirement: A minimum of 50 square feet is dedicated to edible landscape plants.
+For multi-family projects, provide a minimum of 250 SF of garden space PLUS and additional 10 SF for each additional unit in the project.
+(For example, a 10 unit project should have a minimum of 350 SF of garden space).
 The 50 sq ft can be a combination of garden space, area under fruit/nut tree drip lines, and shrubs.
 To estimate area under tree drip line, measure the distance from the outer leaves to the trunk.
 This is the radius of the tree.
-For immature trees, use the 1/5 of the mature tree radius (1/2 the published diameter or "width" as given in plant directories).
-This is the effective radius.
-Then calculate the area using the actual radius or the effective radius, whichever is greater:
+For immature trees, use the 1/5 of the mature tree radius (1/2 the published